hasanmoudud/geocompr/main.md

 ## Retrieving open data {#retrieving-data}

-Nowadays, a vast amount of spatial data is available on the internet.
+A vast and ever-increasing amount of spatial data is available on the internet, much of which is free to access and use (with appropriate credit given to its providers).
-Best of all, much of it is freely available.
+In some ways there is now *too much* data in the sense that there are often multiple places to access the same dataset, some of which may be poor quality.
-You just have to know where to look.
+In this context it vital know where to look.
-While we cannot provide a comprehensive guide to all available geodata, we point to a few of the most important sources.
+Instead of attempting to provide a comprehensive guide to this data deluge this section some of the most important sources.
-Various 'geoportals' (web services providing geographic data such as the geospatial datasets in [Data.gov](https://catalog.data.gov/dataset?metadata_type=geospatial)) are a good place to start, providing a wide range of geographic data.
+Various 'geoportals' (web services providing geospatial datasets such as [Data.gov](https://catalog.data.gov/dataset?metadata_type=geospatial)) are a good place to start, providing a wide range of data but often only for specific locations (as illustrated in the updated [Wikipedia page](https://en.wikipedia.org/wiki/Geoportal) on the topic).

-Geoportals are a very useful data source but often only contain data for a specific locations (see the [Wikipedia page on geoportals](https://en.wikipedia.org/wiki/Geoportal) for a list of geoportals covering many areas of the world).
+Some global geoportals overcome this issue.

-To overcome this limitation some global geoportals have been developed.
+The [GEOSS portal](http://www.geoportal.org/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/), for example, contain many raster datasets with global coverage.
-The [GEOSS portal](http://www.geoportal.org/), for example, provides global remote sensing data.
+A wealth of vector datasets can be accessed from the National Space Agency (NASA) [SEDAC](http://sedac.ciesin.columbia.edu/) portal and the European Union's [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/), with global and regional coverage.

-Additional geoportals with global coverage and an emphasis on raster data include the [EarthExplorer](https://earthexplorer.usgs.gov/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/).
+Such geoportals provide a browser-based graphical interface allowing datasets to be queried interactively based on characteristics such spatial and temporal extent.
-A wealth of European data is available from the [INSPIRE geoportal](http://inspire-geoportal.ec.europa.eu/).
+Such interfaces

-Typically, geoportals provide an interface that lets you query interactively the existing data (spatial and temporal extent, and product).
+However, it is preferable to script data downloads from a reprodibility perspective.
-However, in this book we encourage you to create reproducible workflows.
+Data can be downloaded from the command line using static URLs or APIs calls (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example).
-In many cases data downloads can be scripted via download calls to static URLs or APIs (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example), saving time and enabling others to repeat and update the unglamorous data download process.
+This approach can also save time.

 Traditionally, files have been stored on servers.
 <!-- that's probably not the best example - replace it with something better -->